kwoshvick/django-startapp-template/README.md

 - markdown (Markdown support for the browsable API.)
 - django-filter (Filtering support)
 - django-silk (profiling and inspection)
-- python-decouple (env variables management)
+- django-environ (env variables management)
+- ruff (linting and formatting)
+- pytest (testing)
+- pytest-cov (coverage)
+- django_extensions (To auto-import necessary packages and modules from Django when we start a shell)

 ### Installation